Tim Returns to CrossFit After Stroke

 Tim credits his faith, his family, his CrossFit crew, the TMRC team and the hospital staff at TMH with getting him back on his feet.
 He looks forward to continuing to rebuild his strength so he can get back to setting personal records.

-To learn more about the Big Bend’s only comprehensive stroke center, visit TMH.ORG/Stroke.
+To learn more about our Primary Stroke Center, visit TMH.ORG/Stroke.